-( Updated April 12, 2017 ) Spring isn’t here yet, but the gardening bug has arrived!
-Today I want to share a really easy, fast and great way to start seeds, a method we have been using for quite a few years!
-It reduces the time of seed germination by 70%, and more than doubles the success rate as well!
+Spring isn’t here yet, but the gardening bug has arrived!
+Today I want to share a really easy, fast and great way to start seeds, in 1/3 time with 3X more success!

 We discovered this method from an older book- Planning The Organic Vegetable Garden a few years ago.
 It made such a huge difference, we just LOVE it.
 I will give you all the details here of when and how to use it, plus some tips we have learned along the way!

 And feel free to download this pretty (and free ) printable planting calendar when you start the seeds! =)

 This method is called pre-sprouting, or pre-germination in the book.

 All you need is a plastic or glass container with lid.
 Clear ones will make it easier to see through, but not required as the seeds don’t need light to send out roots.